 - Monitor Indoor Temperature: Employers must closely monitor the indoor temperature conditions and identify any heat hazards.

-- Recordkeeping: Employers must keep accurate temperature and heat index records and monitor environmental risk factors for heat illness.
+- Record Keeping: Employers must keep accurate temperature and heat index records and monitor environmental risk factors for heat illness.

 - Heat Illness Prevention Plan: Employers must maintain a detailed Heat Illness Prevention Plan, and take steps to protect workers, including: